bitcoin-core/bitcoincore.org/_posts/en/2017-03-13-performance-optimizations-1.md

 ## Ultraprune + LevelDB
 Release: Bitcoin-Qt 0.8.0

 Ultraprune was one of the first major upgrade to the Bitcoin software aimed at solving the overhead associated with validating transaction data from the blockchain.
-Previous versions of the Bitcoin reference client would use the entire transaction index which, even back then, resulted in a considerably heavy set of information to work from.
-One consequence of this was an almost unbearably slow initial block download, which turned out to be a significant hindrance for users looking to bootstrap a new client.
+Previous versions of the Bitcoin reference client maintained an index of all transaction outputs, spent or unspent.
+Ultraprune significantly reduced the size of that index with the insight that you only needed to keep track of unspent outputs, and an output - once spent - can be removed from the indexes entirely.

-Working from the insight that these operations do not actually require complete transaction history but only the UTXO set, developers implemented a new database layout that allocated unspent transaction outputs to a compact custom format in order to reduce the size of information required for validation work.
+To achieve this, a new database layout was implemented which allocates unspent transaction outputs to a compact custom format in order to reduce the size of information required for validation work.

 To further optimize the performance of the system, Ultraprune was introduced in parallel with LevelDB, which deprecated the old BDB database technology.
 Overall, the impact was notable: depending on their hardware, users could experience at least an order of magnitude improvement when validating blockchain data.
 This new database structure would also pave the way for future work on pruning and lighter implementations of Bitcoin full nodes.